ethanh1223/Tinder-Clone-Coding-challenge-/ReadMe.md

-The application is also deployed at:
+The application is also deployed at: https://arcane-sierra-84128.herokuapp.com/index.html for your demo.

 Please contact me for next steps at ethan.m.harry@gmail.com or 713-582-7011.
 Thanks so much!